jeanflower/FinKitty/README.md

  ``npm install chromedriver --chromedriver_filepath=/Users/jeanflower/Downloads/chromedriver_mac64_m1.zip``
  - revert changes to package.json, package-lock.json

- Here's how to add a new dependency in the context of the locally-installed chromedriver.
+ Here's how to update or add a new dependency in the context of the locally-installed chromedriver.
- - install the new dependency using something like ``npm install newpackage@3.4.5``
+ - install the new dependency using something like ``npm install newpackage@3.4.5`` or ``npm update existingPackage``
  - stage the changes to package.json
  - delete the chromedriver entry from package.json
  - install chromedriver using something equivalent to